pscedu/psc-wpdocs/aibd/conda-best-practices-DN.md

 Please don't:

-* Don't use additional Conda channels unless you know they are trustworthy.
+* Use additional Conda channels unless you know they are trustworthy.
-* Don't install packages unless you are going to use them.
+* Install packages unless you are going to use them.
-* Don't create multiple copies of the same environment, or at least tar the dir so there are less files using the file system.
+* Create multiple copies of the same environment, or at least tar the dir so there are less files using the file system.